 The City of Cold Lake

 Cold Lake city is in the northeastern part of Alberta and gets its name from the nearby Cold Lake.
 This Lakeland district is near the Saskatchewan and Alberta border and is surrounded by farmland.
 As per the 2016 census, the population was estimated at 14961 in around 5597 dwellings.
-The economy of Cold Lake is closely linked to the military base, exploration of oil and gas and its production.
-The Cold Lake Oil Sands and the Athabasca Oil Sands project underway in Fort McMurray have led to a rapid economic growth in the region.
+The economy of Cold Lake is closely linked to the military base, exploration of oil and gas, and its production.
+The Cold Lake Oil Sands and the Athabasca Oil Sands project underway in Fort McMurray have led to rapid economic growth in the region.

 Who Has The Cheapest Home Insurance Quotes In Cold Lake

 Cost Of Home Insurance In Cold Lake

 The above table compares the cost of home insurance in Cold Lake by major insurance providers.
 The highest quote for home insurance was by SGI Canada at an average annual cost of $2378.
 This was followed by the home insurance quote by TD Insurance at almost the same price, just $3 less.
 Squareone Insurance had the lowest quote at an annual price of $1269 which was $1109 less than SGI, at a difference of 46%.

 Moving To Cold Lake?
 Things You Need To Know